Cambridge University

 CSCA Summer School 2024

-July - early August 2024
+29 June - 3 August 2024

 In studio, leading practising architects teach traditional design and urbanism principles through hands-on studio instruction.
 Students embark on a studio project to prepare a theoretical design to fit new buildings into Cambridge’s historic urban fabric, encouraging students to think about sustainable growth.
 This part of the Summer Programme is overseen by talented and dedicated studio tutors and Britain’s foremost practitioners of classical and traditional architectural design to mentor students’ progress as informed practitioners.

-During these five weeks in Engelsberg and Cambridge, all students benefit from Masterclass tutorials offered by architects who mentor students as they advance through their studio design work and provide valuable feedback on design approaches.
+During these five weeks in Engelsberg and Cambridge, all students benefit from Masterclass tutorials offered by prominent architects who mentor students as they advance through their studio design work and provide valuable feedback on design approaches.
 The Summer School culminates with an exhibition and collegiate evaluation of students’ studio projects.

 Engelsberg Ironworks (UNESCO World Heritage Centre)